icopy-site/awesome-cn/docs/awesome/awesome-webaudio.md

 - [Web Audio Perf](https://padenot.github.io/web-audio-perf/) - Performance of various AudioNodes and strategies for efficient resource usage (from WAC2016).
 - [Percussion Synthesis Using Web Audio](https://github.com/irritant/WAC-2016-Tutorial) - This tutorial will introduce the basics of web audio programming by writing code to synthesize simple percussion sounds (from WAC2016).
 - [Browser Noise: Web Audio Tutorials](https://www.youtube.com/playlist?list=PLLgJJsrdwhPywJe2TmMzYNKHdIZ3PASbr) - Playlist of video tutorials by Dan Tramte, hosted on the Audio Programmer YouTube channel.
+- [audio-katas](https://github.com/survivejs/audio-katas) - A collection of self-guided katas during which you will build a DAW of your own while getting exposed to the key Web Audio APIs.

 ### Books